Theme park or amusement park? Have you ever wondered whether there is any difference between the two terms?

 Even Early Amusement Parks Included Storytelling

 It gets murky elsewhere as well.
-Ohio's Cedar Point probably wouldn't object to my classifying it as an amusement park, as I do above.
+Ohio's Cedar Point probably wouldn't object to our classification of it as an amusement park, as we do above.
 However, along with many of its sister Cedar Fair parks, it does have a themed land filled with animated dinosaurs and a Snoopy-themed area that includes walk-around characters.

 There were even hints of the theme parks to come in the World's Columbian Exposition, the predecessor to modern amusement parks.
 It included a grand White City with ornate neoclassical buildings and lovely grounds designed by noted landscape architect Frederick Law Olmsted.
 Coney Island, arguably the prototypical amusement park, included theme park flourishes such as the Scenic Railway, an early roller coaster that included themed dioramas past which passengers rode, and an elaborate nighttime show that included simulated burning buildings and other effects.

 Although Disneyland is generally acknowledged as the model for modern day theme parks, there are parks that preceded it that could also be called theme parks—or at least theme park-like.
 For example, there were parks with holiday themes, such as the circa-1952 (three years before Disney opened his park) Santa's Village in New Hampshire.
 It is still delighting families today with its compelling Christmas theme.